mojombo/chronic/README.md

 ## INSTALLATION

-The best way to install Gollum is with RubyGems:
+The best way to install Chronic is with RubyGems:

     $ [sudo] gem install chronic